m5stack/m5-docs/docs/en/quick_start/m5stick/m5stick_quick_start_with_uiflow.md

 ## Power on

 >The button located at the bottom left of stick is the power button, click to turn it on, press again to reset when running.
-If you want to shut down, you need to press the power button twice quickly.
+If you want to let stick enter deep sleep status, you need to press the power button twice quickly.

 >In addition to the power button, the stick also provides another button `A` for you to program.